Skip to Main Content

 A Start by clicking the Advanced Search button on the library homepage.
 If prompted, log in using your SSO ID and password.

-C In the search bar for the second line, add additional keywords that will help narrow the search to a type of fiction you enjoy reading.
+C In the search bar for the second line, add additional keywords that will help narrow the search to a type of fiction you want to find.
 Separate any related terms with the word OR.
 You can add keywords in the third line as well—but the more lines you add, the fewer results you’ll get.
 Examples of keywords you might include in either search box:

 • a specific genre (e.g., mystery, young adult, psychological thriller)